Hurricane Safe Steel Windows for Upscale Restaurant & Exhibition Kitchen

 “Hope’s relationship with the Hillstone Restaurant Group goes back many years,” says Randy Manitta, President of Hope’s Windows, Inc. “It is always a pleasure working with their staff to produce a look only attainable utilizing Hope’s steel windows and doors.”

-The Grill at Bal Harbour opened in March 2015.
+The Grill at Bal Harbour (now called Hillstone at Bal Harbour) opened in March 2015.